ST92/secondary-control-keyboard/README.md

 Welcome to Keyboard Control Panel, or **KeyCoP**

 This program turns your second keyboard into your personal physical control panel.
 It intercepts all events from specified device(s) and lets me program it to whatever I might want.

 Currently it allows me to switch between my virtual desktops.

+Additionally it will run executables at '~/.config/keycop/bind/just/<keyname>' provided that they're there and execute permissions are set.
+For instance, to trigger system reboot upon pressing key [,] ("comma") make a symbolic link to your reboot binary as such:

+    ln -s $(which reboot) ~/.config/keycop/bind/just/comma

+More generally you can put any executable there, and it will spawn asynchronously and will share the stdin, stdout and stderr with the **keycop** process

 == Building ==
 ==============